 With residents now limited to watering their yards once per week, Walls recommends several key strategies to maximize water efficiency.
 He suggests mowing grass higher and watering earlier in the day.

-Maintaining irrigation systems is crucial during the drought and Walls said his customers have been keeping him busy doing checks.
+Maintaining irrigation systems is crucial during drought, and Walls said his customers have been keeping him busy with inspections.

 "Have a professional check your irrigation system.
 The key is making sure you have no breaks and leaks, making sure your plants and grass are getting fully covered with water," Walls explained.

-The water restrictions stem from below-average rainfall that has strained the underground aquifer system.
+The water restrictions stem from below-average rainfall, which has strained the groundwater aquifer system.

 Susie Haddock from the University of Florida's IFAS Extension in Hillsborough County explained the broader implications.